PeaceDate/module-federation-examples/cypress/README.md

 ![Test run](https://i.ibb.co/52525wC/Screenshot-2023-01-11-at-15-12-24.png)

-##### When more than one constant will be created
+##### When more than one constant needs to be created

-When you need to add new constant or change it and you know that app will be cantains more than one constant you should to create object for it
+When there is a need to add new constant, or change an existing one, and that app will contain more than one constant, create an object for it:

 For example: